UFC Ring Girl Arianny Celeste Barely Contained In Unzipped Animal Print Suit

 “The most confident!!!” agreed a fan.

 “Baby, it’s all about having the right attitude at the right time.
-Looking sweet.”
+Looking sweet,” another fan said.

-“True beauty is within, but sometimes you got to let it out with @fashionnova,” enthused one.
+“True beauty is within, but sometimes you got to let it out with @fashionnova,” enthused yet another.

 In her Instagram story, Celeste posted some clips of herself getting glammed up with Jocelyn Johnson before a quick interview.
 The model had impeccable makeup and hair as she showed off in her black satin robe.
 Later she lamented not having a day off in a video of Johnson applying eyeliner painstakingly around Celeste’s big brown eyes.